Kong/httpsnippet/README.md

 ## Documentation

-At the heart of this module is the [HAR Request object](http://www.softwareishard.com/blog/har-12-spec/#request) as the HTTP request description format, please review some of the sample JSON HAR Request objects in [test fixtures](/test/fixtures/requests), or read the [HAR Docs](http://www.softwareishard.com/blog/har-12-spec/#request) for more details.
+At the heart of this module is the [HAR Format](http://www.softwareishard.com/blog/har-12-spec/#request) as the HTTP request description format, please review some of the sample JSON HAR Request objects in [test fixtures](/test/fixtures/requests), or read the [HAR Docs](http://www.softwareishard.com/blog/har-12-spec/#request) for more details.

 For detailed information on each target, please review the [wiki](https://github.com/Mashape/httpsnippet/wiki).